algolia/solutions-hiring-assignment/README.md

 - Create a Github public repository to host the code (including the import script)
 - Publish it using GitHub's gh-pages so we can interact with it
-- Assignments that do not follow instructions above are not likely to be reviewed&mdash;so wow us!
+- Assignments that do not follow at least the instructions above are not likely to be reviewed highly&mdash;so wow us!

 Happy coding!